Richard-Watanabe/final-project/README.md

 ## Features to Come

 - User can add a new dog.
-- User can see a list their dogs.
+- User can see a list of their dogs.
 - User can share account information with other users.
 - User can update the logs.
 - User can delete a log.
 - User can reorder the logs.